CLOUDS-PART. TITLE: “THE SIMPSONS” …

 The Simpsons is “good,” but it feels outdated in a world that’s constantly pushing the boundaries of media and comedy.
 How does their 90s format compare to the serialised format of something like Netflix’s Bojack Horseman or F is for Family, and is it even still relevant?

 The world has changed a lot in the last thirty years, and in some ways it’s a relief to have The Simpsons as a pillar of consistency – and I really hope it continues on.
 But I feel that there is remarkable untapped potential, and there are more calculated risks that could be taken.

 Looking back at their original use of the multiplatform, we see the comics and games constantly testing out bold and surreal ideas.
 The Simpsons Game especially sees the family dealing with an existential crisis when they realise they’re just video game characters.
 It was a well-written way to put the family in a truly bizarre and creative situation, whilst taking inspiration directly from the show.
-Just recently we even had the announcement of a possible Simpsons Hit and Run remaster, or even a sequel which could also breathe new life into the franchise and incorporate newer story elements.

 In transmedia terms, this can be referred to as a “wilderness,” where a franchise can thrive beyond its original format and find new life.
 We’ve seen it work already for properties like Doctor Who and Star Wars; where original comic book and novel characters made it into the series proper, so who’s to say it couldn’t work for The Simpsons?

 Perhaps it’s time to go back to the drawing board.
 Continue with the animated series, but flesh it out with a new game, or even a Simpsons Movie 2 … if possible.